 Other than beach-hopping, the Côte d’Azur has heaps of charming villages to discover.
 Stray away from the posh yachts and head for settlements like Menton or Peillon, where the Côte d’Azur’s true soul is displayed.
 Peillon is a tiny but incredibly scenic commune, carved out of the mountains.
 Although Peillon is less than 30 kilometers away from humming Monte Carlo, the narrow streets and stone houses couldn’t be any more different from the French Riviera’s extravagant side.
 Menton is home to vibrantly colored houses and hosts the annual Lemon Festival to honor the region’s favorite citrus fruit.

-The village of Èze is also worth visiting, as it’s a medieval settlement carved out of the steep rocks.
+The village of Èze is also worth visiting, as it’s a medieval settlement carved out of steep rocks.
 Colorful architecture, views of the Mediterranean Sea, and a number of cozy vintage shops make for a fantastic day trip from nearby Nice.

 Other appealing spots to visit on France’s southeast coast include Castle Hill in Nice, the grand market hall in Cannes, and the Port-Cros National Park.
 You can go hiking, scuba diving, or discover the ruined Fort du Moulin in this marine reserve.